 Your legendary local HAGGiS Guide

-- Fall in love with the wild Atlantic coastline
+- The wild Atlantic coastline

 Check these off your bucket list

 Hebridean Hopper 5 day full itinerary breakdown and route map

 We leave Edinburgh at 8.15am, travel past the famous Forth Bridge and into Perthshire - “The Big Tree Country”.
 We visit the picturesque Dunkeld Cathedral on the banks of the River Tay where the Lowlands meet the Highlands.
 Our journey north takes us through the natural beauty of the Cairngorms National Park, past Inverness known as ‘the capital of the Highlands’ and onwards to Ullapool on the wild far north-west coast of Scotland.
 We board the ferry here and travel by sea to the remote Outer Hebrides and the Isle of Lewis.
 As you sail west into the sunset.